Frequently Asked Questions

 Q12: How does the trip registration process work?

-A: See Key Dates for the registration window after First Day Round 1, First Day Round 2, and Waitlist.
-During these times, a link will be activated on the Random Walk website which will allow you to register and list your top five trip preferences.
-There is no need to rush your submission as registrations in this timeframe are not first come, first served.
+A: Online registration kicks off for admits the Tuesday following First Day.
+Registration will open from 9 a.m.
+Central on the following Tuesday and will close at 1 p.m.
+Central on the following Friday.
+During this time, a link will be activated on the Random Walk website that will allow you to register and list your top five trip preferences.
+If you register in this time window, don’t rush.
+Registrations in this timeframe are not first come, first served.
 All registrations received during this period will be randomized before trip assignments are made.

 When you register, a nonrefundable deposit of $300 will be required.
-This deposit must be made by debit or credit card.
-Credit card payments carry an additional $3 transaction fee per traveler.
+This deposit must be made via e-check (if you have a U.S. bank account) or by credit card.
+Credit card payments carry a 2% handling fee.
 All registrations must be made via the website.
+If you have only international forms of payment, please email RandomWalks@worldstrides.org for wire instructions.

 Q13: What does it mean to be put on the waitlist?

 A: Once registration closes, the Random Walks website will be updated to include instructions on being added to the waitlist.
-To ask questions about the process, students can email the Random Walks Team at RandomWalks@lists.ChicagoBooth.edu.
-Once the waitlist is open, students will be able to register and will be asked to pay a deposit.
-If you are not placed on a Random Walk trip from the waitlist, then the deposit will be refunded to you by the first week of July.
+To ask questions about the process, students can e-mail the Random Walks Team at RandomWalks@worldstrides.org.
+Once the waitlist is open, students will be able to register without paying a deposit.
 During registration, students will still list their top 5 choices.
 When waitlist assignments begin, we will email groups of 5-10 students based on the order in which they were added.
 We will include all trips that are available at that time, and students will rank their choices based on their priority order.
 Example: student #4 will list their top 4 choices from the available trips.

-The waitlist is managed by Chicago Booth, WorldStrides, and TourHero travel during the summer and students on the waitlist are periodically notified of status.
+The waitlist is managed by WorldStrides during the summer and students on the waitlist are periodically notified of status.
 Please note in recent years, all individuals on the waitlist have been offered a chance to participate in Random Walks.
 While we cannot always guarantee this will be the case, we encourage those interested to add to the waitlist.
+We plan to begin waitlist placements starting in mid-June.

 Q14: I am only interested in going on a specific trip – can I sign up and be guaranteed of getting that one?